Does your website have any of these technologies or features?

 Step 3: browse ALL of your website pages

-Now navigate through your website, visiting each page.
+Now, to check all the cookies that the website installs on the browser, navigate through your website, visiting each page.

 As you go you'll see the console in the bottom half of the screen fill up with cookie information.
 Take note as you go.